SunnyCloudYang/DormScoreFormatter/README.md

 - A title with the dorm number and week
 - Contact information for inquiries
 - Formatted tables with room numbers, bed numbers, total scores, and improvement comments
-- Automatic pagination for easy printing

-If there are blank cells in the score table, the position of the blank cell will be printed in the console for easy checking.
+If there are blank cells in the score table, the position of the blank cell will be printed in the console for easy checking and the cell will be filled with red in the Excel file.

 ## Troubleshooting